mrdbourke/tensorflow-deep-learning/11_passing_the_tensorflow_developer_certification_exam.md

 I took and passed the TensorFlow Developer Certification exam myself shortly after it came out.
 After which, I wrote an article and made a YouTube video on how I did it and how you can too.

-Many of course materials as well as the document you're reading now, were built with the following two resources in mind:
+Many of the course materials as well as the document you're reading now, were built with the following two resources in mind:

 - 📄 Read: [How I got TensorFlow Developer Certified (and how you can too)](https://www.mrdbourke.com/how-i-got-tensorflow-developer-certified/)
 - 🎥 Watch: [How I passed the TensorFlow Developer Certification exam (and how you can too)](https://youtu.be/ya5NwvKafDk)